Anfedea/anfedea.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Theoretical Physics, University of Valencia, 2021
+* M.S. in Logic and Philosophy of Science , Nacional University UNED, 2019
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Advanced Physics, University of Valencia, 2016
-* B.S. in GitHub, GitHub University, 2012
+* Degree in Physics, University of Valencia, 2015

 Work experience
 ======